runtimeverification/gitbook-kontrol/guides/kontrol-example/compositional-symbolic-execution.md

 ### Reducing Branching with NatSpec Preconditions

-Alternatively, we Kontrol supports NatSpec preconditions directly in Solidity code on the function being CSE'd using the `@custom:kontrol-precondition` annotation, as cheatcodes such as `vm.assume()` are not available outside of `Test` contracts during CSE:
+Alternatively, Kontrol supports NatSpec preconditions directly in Solidity code on the function being CSE'd using the `@custom:kontrol-precondition` annotation, as cheatcodes such as `vm.assume()` are not available outside of `Test` contracts during CSE:

 ```solidity
 contract Arithmetic {